signalfx/splunk-otel-java/MIGRATING.md

 Instrumentation may export trace data in different formats.
 Such a situation would result in your application sending different data to Splunk APM.
-To address this, please run a pilot test to compare the trace data you receive with the Splunk Distribution of OpenTelemetry Java Instrumentation against the data you used to receive from the SignalFx Java Agent.
+To address this, please run a pilot test to compare the trace data you receive with the Splunk Distribution of OpenTelemetry Java against the data you used to receive from the SignalFx Java Agent.

 ## Steps to migrate

-Follow these steps to migrate from the SignalFx Java Agent to the Splunk distribution of Splunk Distribution of OpenTelemetry Java Instrumentation:
+Follow these steps to migrate from the SignalFx Java Agent to the Splunk Distribution of OpenTelemetry Java Instrumentation:

 1. Download the [latest release](https://github.com/signalfx/splunk-otel-java/releases/latest/download/splunk-otel-javaagent-all.jar)
-   of the Splunk Distribution of OpenTelemetry Java Instrumentation.
+   of the Splunk Distribution of OpenTelemetry Java.
 For example use:
    ```bash
    curl -vsSL -o splunk-otel-javaagent-all.jar 'https://github.com/signalfx/splunk-otel-java/releases/latest/download/splunk-otel-javaagent-all.jar'
    ```